jamie-c/jpconway-website/README.md

 # jpconway-website
 A new portfolio website-in-progress to host information about myself and a blog.
-Built using _only_ topics covered to-date within the OKCoders bootcamp.
+Built using _only_ topics covered-to-date within the OKCoders bootcamp.